-- 1. Core Curriculum: A 180-hour orientation for part time and 180-hour orientation for full time, known as the Core program, instills the basic fundamentals.
+- Core Curriculum: An orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
-Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - 2.
-Clinic Classroom Learning Experience: Your clinic time from 351 to 1000 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
+Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - Clinic Classroom Learning Experience: Your clinic class time will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
 This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom area. - 3.
-Classroom Learning Experience: Your classroom time from 181 to 1000 hours is divided into five (5) areas: cutting, coloring, texture, makeup, nails, and theory.
+Classroom Learning Experience: Your classroom time is divided into five (5) areas: cutting, coloring, texture, makeup, nails, and theory.
 Each area has an instructor who conducts the different specialty classes each week.
 Classroom Learning Experiences may also include retail, motivation, self-improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member, or guest artist. - 4.
-Adaptive Curriculum: May occur from 181 to 400 hours for part time, 180 to 500 hours for full time, and/or Adaptive curriculum has been completed you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a beauty industry.
+Adaptive Curriculum: When Adaptive curriculum has been completed you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a beauty industry.

-5. Creative Curriculum: You may spend your last 600 hours at Paul Mitchell The School Clear Lake in "high gear" by dressing, acting, and working like a beauty industry professional.
+5. Creative Curriculum: You may spend your last hours at Paul Mitchell The School Clear Lake in "high gear" by dressing, acting, and working like a beauty industry professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.